 Sheila Dikshit knew about bank scam: AAP

-NEW DELHI: The Aam Aadmi Party (AAP) on Wednesday said former Delhi Chief Minister Sheila Dikshit knew about the 'scam' that happened in a city cooperative bank during her tenure but did not take any action.
+New Delhi: The Aam Aadmi Party (AAP) on Wednesday said former Delhi Chief Minister Sheila Dikshit knew about a 'scam' that happened in a city cooperative bank during her tenure but did not take any action.

 Addressing the media here, AAP chief spokesperson Saurabh Bharadwaj said directors of the Lajpat Nagar branch of 'Delhi Nagrik Sahkari Bank' were involved in the alleged scam and the directors were elected fraudulently.

 "The fact remains that many selected candidates were related to the Chairman and directors in some way or the other.
-It cannot be a sheer coincidence," Bharadwaj added.
+It cannot be a sheer coincidence," Bharadwaj said.